Background

 - Collection frequency: Monthly

-- Manual or automatic entry: Manual data collection
+- Manual or automatic entry: Manual entry

 Service user guides